advancedresearch/path_semantics/README.md

 ### Get Your "Perfectly Intelligent Given Perfect Knowledge" T-Shirt Today!

+A T-shirt design with printed symbols `∃f{}` (read out loud as "universal existential path").
+It is a higher order concept, a kind of mathematical superpower, which hypothetically might be used to solve problems with optimal efficiency.
+With other words, it makes you perfect intelligent given perfect knowledge about a problem.

 By purchasing this T-shirt, you support the research on path semantics:

 #### Man Basic T-Shirt